PhD in Public Policy & Public Administration

 Image of a TSPPPA doctoral student with long hair at a desk chair holding a stack of papers and a highlighter

 The flexible curriculum allows students to customize coursework to their interests while developing sophisticated research skills.
-Students enter the PhD program with the intention of completing specialized research in one of the approved fields of study.

 Program Benefits